Texas Republican Attorney General nominee?

 ## Contract Snapshot

-This market resolves to Yes if Mayes Middleton wins the Republican Party nomination for the 2026 Texas Attorney General election, and to No otherwise, with the outcome verified by the State of Texas.
-The market opened on December 28, 2025, and will close upon the event occurring (or by March 3, 2027, if it does not), with projected payouts 30 minutes after closing.
-Persons employed by any Source Agencies are prohibited from trading this contract.
+This market resolves to "Yes" if Mayes Middleton wins the Republican Party nomination for the 2026 Texas Attorney General election, with the outcome verified by the State of Texas; otherwise, it resolves to "No" as the event is mutually exclusive.
+The market opened on December 28, 2025, and will close early if the event occurs, or by March 3, 2027, at 10:00 am EST. Insider trading by persons employed by any of the Source Agencies is prohibited.

 ## Market Discussion